 - Be a high school graduate accepted or enrolled as an undergraduate, degree-seeking candidate in an accredited, Pell-eligible post-secondary educational institution that is an accredited school of architecture, or enrolled in course work leading to a professonal degree in architecture, with a declared major in architecture

 - Demonstrate financial need

-- Submit acceptance letter from the accredited professional degree program
+- Submit an acceptance letter from the accredited architectural degree program you plan to attend

 Selection process: The selection committee will base its scholarship decisions on the completed application, evidence of commitment to a career as an architect, academic performance, and special skills or talent related to excelling in architectural coursework.

 Award process: The annual award amount will be based on the performance of the fund and number of applicants selected.
 The general award amount is $1,000.
 Formal notification of award will be made by the Cleveland Foundation to the selected recipient(s).
 Awards will be paid to the school for the benefit of the student and must be applied to tuition, fees, books, supplies, and/or equipment required for coursework.

 - Submit a grade report to TCFScholarships@clevefdn.org for each term (min 2.0 GPA required)

 - A thank you note to the donors and selection committee members for this fund is not required but always appreciated and may be sent to TCFScholarships@clevefdn.org or mailed to the Cleveland Foundation, Scholarships, 1422 Euclid Avenue, Suite 1300, Cleveland, Ohio, 44115.

 Renewal: This award may be renewed each year to the attainment of a degree or for a maximum of 5 total years support.
 Recipients must submit a Renewal Application each year for renewal consideration.